 Yvonne K. Fulbright, PhD, MSEd, ACSE

-“You put it out there, the Universe will deliver.”
+“You put it out there, the Universe delivers.”

 I always tell my students: “You create your own learning experiences;